How do I fix illegal operations?

 Corruption or problem within Windows

-Because Windows controls the memory operations as well as the file structure and association, it is possible for Windows or files associated with Windows to become corrupted, causing Illegal Operations or other errors.
-If you've tried all the above suggestions we suggest trying to reinstall Windows.
+Because Windows controls the memory operations as well as the file structure and association, Windows or files associated with Windows can become corrupted, and cause Illegal Operations or other errors.
+If you have tried all the above suggestions we suggest reinstalling Windows.

 Bad Memory, invalid bits or physically bad memory

-It is possible that bad memory can cause Illegal Operations.
-If you have recently added memory to the computer, it is recommended that it first be removed to verify that you are not experiencing conflicts with the recently installed memory.
-If no memory has been recently added to the computer and you have tried all the above recommendations test your computer memory.
+Bad memory can cause Illegal Operations.
+If you have recently added memory to the computer, remove the memory to make sure it is not causing the problem.
+If no memory has been recently added and you have tried all the above recommendations test your computer memory.